A Probabilistic Formulation of Offset Noise in Diffusion Models: Introduction

 Offset noise \cite{offset_noise} has been proposed as a solution to this issue and has been empirically demonstrated to be effective; however, its theoretical foundation remains unclear.
 Specifically, offset noise introduces additional noise~$\bm{\epsilon}_c \sim q(\bm{\epsilon}_c)$, which is correlated across image channels, into the standard normal noise used during the training of denoising diffusion models \cite{ho2020denoising}.
 Experiments have demonstrated that offset noise effectively mitigates brightness-related issues, and this technique has been incorporated in widely used models, such as SDXL \cite{podell2024sdxl}, a successor to Stable Diffusion.
 Nevertheless, the theoretical justification for introducing~$\bm{\epsilon}_c$ during training remains ambiguous, raising concerns that the use of offset noise may diverge from the well-established theoretical framework of the original diffusion models.\footnote{For example, Lin et al. \cite{lin2024common} states that ``(offset noise) is incongruent with the theory of the diffusion process,'' while Hu et al. \cite{hu2024one} refers to offset noise as ``an unprincipled ad hoc adjustment.''}

-In this study, we propose a novel diffusion model whose training loss function, derived from the evidence lower bound, takes a similar form to the loss function with offset noise, with certain adjustments.
+In this study, we propose a novel diffusion model whose training loss function, derived from the evidence lower bound (ELBO), takes a similar form to the loss function with offset noise, with certain adjustments.
 The proposed model modifies the forward and reverse processes of the original discrete-time diffusion models~\cite{sohl2015deep,ho2020denoising} to naturally incorporate additional noise~$\bm{\xi} \sim q(\bm{\xi})$, which corresponds to~$\bm{\epsilon}_c$ in offset noise.
 The key difference between the loss function of the proposed model and that of the offset noise model lies in the treatment of the additional noise.
 In the proposed model, the noise is multiplied by time-dependent coefficients before being added to the standard normal noise~$\bm{\epsilon}$.
 In contrast to offset noise, the proposed model is grounded in a well-defined probabilistic framework, ensuring theoretical compatibility with other methods for diffusion models.
 In particular, we explore its integration with the $v$-prediction framework \cite{salimans2022progressive}.

-Another feature of the proposed model is that, unlike conventional diffusion models where any input is diffused into standard Gaussian noise~$\mathcal{N}(0, I)$ with zero mean, the proposed model diffuses any input to~$\mathcal{N}(\bm{\xi}, I) q(\bm{\xi})$ through the forward process.
-In the reverse process, a new sample is generated starting from the initial distribution~$\mathcal{N}(\bm{\xi}, I) q(\bm{\xi})$.
+Another feature of the proposed model is that, unlike conventional diffusion models, which diffuse any input into standard Gaussian noise with zero mean, the proposed model diffuses any input into Gaussian noise with mean $\bm{\xi}$, where $\bm{\xi} \sim q(\bm{\xi})$.
+In the reverse process, a new sample is generated starting from Gaussian noise with the same mean $\bm{\xi}$.
 Since the distribution~$q(\bm{\xi})$ can be specified as an arbitrary distribution, the proposed model allows inputs to be diffused into a Gaussian distribution with any desired mean structure and generates new samples from that distribution.
 If we set~$q(\bm{\xi})$ as a Dirac delta function at $\bm{\xi}=0$, the proposed model reduces to the conventional diffusion model, indicating that it includes the original diffusion models as a special case.